752963e64/upgraded-spoon/reverse_proxy/README.md

 - What's a reverse proxy?

 A reverse proxy is a relay between you and a remote host.
-It can be static or dynamic.
+It can be static or dynamic and may tamper data.